oracle/hospitality-api-docs/postman-collections/README.md

 The Postman collections are now available in our [online Postman workspace](https://www.postman.com/hospitalityapis/workspace/oracle-hospitality-apis/overview).

-Note that some of these APIs are v0 - these are our Early Adopter APIs.
-To find out what these are and how to get access to these register to watch this on demand video [Why be an OHIP Early Adopter](https://go.oracle.com/LP=105035?elqCampaignId=281803&src1=:ow:o:p:po:::&intcmp=BUMK201218P00049:ow:o:p:po).

 ## Get Help

 Ask questions by sending us an email to <hospitality-integrations_ww@oracle.com>.